patpitchaya for freedigitalphotos.net

 Children's Books about Mindfulness

-In this interview, Meena Srinivasan gives suggestions for the best books to introduce children and adolescents to mindfulness concepts and practices.
+In this interview, Meena Srinivasan, an expert on mindfulness based social emotional learning, gives suggestions for the best books to introduce children and adolescents to mindfulness concepts and practices.

 In this interview, author Tracy Bryan discusses her new series of photo-illustrated books for kids.

 Multiple Intelligences Lead to Mindfulness Author Kathleen Hackett discusses Mindfulness!
 Not Mind Full Nest!, which introduces children to mindfulness while helping them identify their strengths and talents.

 The Autism Playbook for Teens by Irene McHenry and Carol Moog

 Mindfulness-based activities to help kids with autism recognize and regulate their feelings and behavior.

 A Mindfulness-Based Approach to Working with High-Risk Adolescents by Sam Himelstein

 Dr. Himelstein urges therapists to think of mindfulness not as a "technique" but as "a more holistic approach to working with other human beings."
 This includes teaching mindfulness formally and informally, as well as "the application of mindfulness for therapists themselves to develop personally and professionally."

 Mindfulness for Teen Anger Mark Purcell & Jason Murphy

 "So many anger management strategies fail because all the attention is on making you change what you do… but to change what is happening on the outside, we need to look deeply at what is happening on the inside."